Technology Can Lead To All Of The Following Except

 The Human Element: Why Technology Needs Us

-Ultimately, technology is a tool, and its impact depends on how we choose to use it.
+When all is said and done, technology is a tool, and its impact depends on how we choose to use it.
 Technology requires:

 • Ethical Frameworks and Regulations: Clear ethical frameworks and regulations are needed to guide the development and deployment of technology.
 These frameworks should address issues such as privacy, security, accountability, and fairness.